-Cranberries have been used widely for several decades for the prevention and treatment of urinary tract infections (UTIs).
-This is the third update of our review first published in 1998 and updated in 2004 and 2008.
+Cranberries contain proanthocyanidins (PACs), which inhibit the adherence of p-fimbriated Escherichia coli to the urothelial cells lining the bladder.
+Cranberry products have been used widely for several decades to prevent urinary tract infections (UTIs).
+This is the fifth update of a review first published in 1998 and updated in 2003, 2004, 2008, and 2012.

 To assess the effectiveness of cranberry products in preventing UTIs in susceptible populations.

 We searched the Cochrane Kidney and Transplant Specialised Register up to 13 March 2023 through contact with the Information Specialist using search terms relevant to this review.
 Studies in the Register are identified through searches of CENTRAL, MEDLINE, and EMBASE, conference proceedings, the International Clinical Trials Register Search Portal (ICTRP) and ClinicalTrials.gov.

 All randomised controlled trials (RCTs) or quasi-RCTs of cranberry products compared with placebo, no specific treatment or other intervention (antibiotics, probiotics) for the prevention of UTIs were included.

 Two authors independently assessed and extracted data.
 Information was collected on methods, participants, interventions and outcomes (incidence of symptomatic UTIs, positive culture results, side effects, adherence to therapy).
 Risk ratios (RR) with 95% confidence intervals (CI) were calculated where appropriate.
 Study quality was assessed using the Cochrane risk of bias assessment tool.
 Confidence in the evidence was assessed using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) approach.